LoganD/quote_middleware/README.md

 ```
 Each quote request - O(1)
 ```
-pop value off of queue and return the quote of the corresponding index from the quote array
+pop a value off of the queue and return the quote of the corresponding index from the quote array
 ```

 If the all-quotes return needs to be uniquely random on each call, then it has to create a new random order each time and is thus O(n).
 Otherwise, it could create one randomized order to start and keep returning that.